BelmoMusta/inputs-validation-action/README.md

 ## Validation summary

-The validation process produces a summary in the Github Actions interface.
+The validation process produces a summary in the GitHub Actions interface.

 Example :